PurdueCS190-FALL2014/lab3/README.md

     Record your answer under the Task 1 block.

 Your answers.txt file is now located in your home directory at `~/answers.txt`.
-You can open this file up in gedit by typing the command below.
+You can open this file up in pluma by typing the command below.

-    gedit ~/answers.txt &
+    pluma ~/answers.txt &

 #### Task 2a - inconvenient text input/output ####